useMintBurn Hook

 Otherwise, wraps a burn write using

-createBurnAction(tokenId)anduseWriteContractunderexecuteWithNetworkCheck. -
+createBurnAction(tokenId)anduseWriteContract. -

-Triggers WalletConnect deeplink in the same way as
+Triggers the same mobile wallet nudge as

 -